 We opened our first location in 2007 in Elk Grove Village, Illinois.
 Since then we have opened a total of five locations, all branded under the name InStyle Salon & Spa Suites.
 Our largest location is in Algonquin, IL.
-We recently opened another location in St. Charles, Illinois.
+Finally we opened another location in St. Charles, Illinois.

 A Team Effort

 Once again Jeff brought a nifty idea to the table, but it took lots of hard work with our wives Betty and Karen to bring it to reality.
 Betty again pitched in with her keen eye for design, and Karen keeps us all in balance.
-We have been financed by 1st Community Bank and Trust in Beecher, Illinois.
+We have been financed by 1st Community Bank and Trust in Beecher, Illinois where I have been on the board since 2010.
 This has truly been a HruskaGroup effort!